-During the three months ended March 31, 2005 and 2004 our operating activities used cash of \$13.4 million and \$5.9 million, respectively.
 Our operating activities used cash of \$33.8 million, \$23.6 million and \$6.3 million in the years ended December 31, 2004, 2003 and 2002, respectively.
 The use of cash in all periods principally resulted from our losses from operations and changes in our working capital accounts.
-The increase in cash used in operations in each of the periods was due to our increase in research and development activities and the related expansion of our organizational infrastructure to support the broadened development activities.
+The sequential increase in cash used in operations in each of the periods was due to our increase in research and development activities and the related expansion of our organizational infrastructure to support the broadened development activities.

-During the three months ended March 31, 2005, our investing activities used cash of \$2.2 million as compared to \$12.3 million of cash used by investing activities for the three months ended March 31, 2004.
-The use of cash in the three months ended March 31, 2005 and 2004 resulted principally from the excess of purchases of \$57.2 million and \$19.4 millon, respectively of our marketable securities over the sales and maturities of \$55.8 million and \$7.6 million, respectively, of our marketable securities as we reinvested our excess cash in each of the respective periods.
-In addition, we purchased property and equipment during the three months ended March 31, 2005 and 2004 in the amounts of \$0.8 million and \$0.5 million, respectively.
 Our investing activities used cash of \$43.8 million, \$40.4 million and \$5.3 million in the years ended December 31, 2004, 2003 and 2002, respectively.
 Our investing activities in 2004 consisted of purchases of marketable securities in the amount of \$124.7 million and purchases of property and equipment in the amount of \$1.6 million.
 The cash provided by investing activities in 2004 resulted from the sales and maturities of marketable securities in our investment portfolio in the amount of \$82.5 million.
 Our investing activities in 2003 consisted of purchases of marketable securities in the amount of \$47.9 million and purchases of property and equipment in the amount of \$0.8 million.
 The cash provided by investing activities in 2003 resulted from the sales and maturities of marketable securities in our investment portfolio in the amount of \$7.8 million and the repayment to the Company of \$0.5 million of advances to a related party.
 Our investing activities in 2002 consisted of cash paid to acquire Diagon Genetics, Inc. and Principia Associates, Inc. in the amount of \$5.6 million, net of cash acquired, purchases of property and equipment in the amount of \$0.2 million and the advance of cash to a related party in the amount of \$0.5 million.
 The cash provided by investing activities in 2002 consisted of the repayment to the Company of \$1.0 million of advances to related parties.

-During the three months ended March 31, 2005, financing activities used cash of \$0.7 million compared to providing cash of \$3.1 million in the three months ended March 31, 2004.
 Our financing activities provided \$84.3 million, \$71.1 million and \$38.8 million in the years ended December 31, 2004, 2003 and 2002, respectively.
 The cash provided in the years ended December 31, 2004, 2003 and 2002, is principally a result of the sale and issuance of approximately 6.2 million, 7.7 million and 5.2 million shares of common stock, respectively, to private investors and for exercises of common stock options and warrants in each period.
-Our financing activities since inception through March 31, 2005 consisted principally of the sale of common stock to private investors and exercise of stock options and warrants providing net proceeds of \$196.7 million, and the sale and lease-back of equipment providing net proceeds of \$2.0 million, less the repayment of \$0.4 million of our capital equipment leases and payment of \$1.6 million of deferred offering costs in connection with our proposed initial public offering of common stock.
+Our financing activities since inception through December 31, 2004 consisted principally of the sale of common stock to private investors and exercise of stock options and warrants in the net amount of \$196.5 million and the sale and lease-back of equipment of \$1.3 million, less the repayment of \$0.3 million of our equipment leases and payment of \$0.2 million of deferred offering costs in connection with our proposed initial public offering of common stock.

 In November 2004, we negotiated an equipment lease line of credit.
 Under the agreement, we may finance up to \$3.0 million of equipment, software and leasehold improvements through December 2005 either through direct leasing arrangements or under a sale-leaseback arrangement.
 Amounts borrowed under the facility are repayable over 36 or 48 months.
+In November, we sold and leased back approximately \$1.3 million of our property and equipment under the lease line.